architectrons/arch-kata-2025/adrs/use-txai-langchain.md

-# ADR for Technology Choices: txtai vs. LangChain for RAG Development
+# ADR for Technology Choices: txtai or LangChain for RAG implementation

 ## Status
 Proposed